kushagrabatra/hyprselect/README.md

 That should create `hyprselect.so`.

-You can load it with: `hyprctl plugin load /full/qualified/path/to/hyprselect.so`.
-Or unload it with: `hyprctl plugin unload /full/qualified/path/to/hyprselect.so`.

 To auto start it with Hyprland, add the following to `$HOME/.config/hypr/hyprland.conf`

 ```bash
 exec-once = hyprctl plugin load /full/qualified/path/to/hyprselect.so
 ```

+## Manual starting

+Or you can load it manually:

+`hyprctl plugin load /full/qualified/path/to/hyprselect.so`.

+And unload it with:

+`hyprctl plugin unload /full/qualified/path/to/hyprselect.so`.

 ## Config Variables